StarDustCFW/Lock-Logs/README.md

 this stops sending telemetry to nintendo

 ## Reason
-* Try to play online with CFW witout get banned
+* Try to go online with CFW witout get banned
 *

 ## Disclaimer